sapegin/washingcode-book/manuscript/book.md

 const FADE_TIMEOUT_MS = 2000;
 ```

-If you think someone on your team may not know some of the language features you’re using, it’s better to help them to learn these features than clutter the code with comments that will distract everyone else.
+If you think someone on your team may not know some of the language features you’re using, it’s better to help them learn these features than clutter the code with comments that will distract everyone else.

 Next are _fake_ comments: they pretend to explain a some decision, but actually they don’t explain anything.